YFeriel/genomics-hetcount-pipeline/README.md

 heterozygous variant counts from single-sample gVCF files and merge results with cohort metadata.

+# Technical Test – Written Explanation
+The file `Technical_Test_Explanation.pdf` contains the written answer to the open question regarding optimization, benchmarking, and scaling of the pipeline to thousands of samples.

 ## Features
 - gVCF parsing with DP/GQ filtering
 - Parallel processing per sample